The History or Drunk Driving

 In 1953, Robert Borkenstein, a former Indiana state police captain and university professor who had collaborated with Harger on the Drunkometer, invented the Breathalyzer.
 Easier-to-use and more accurate than the Drunkometer, the Breathalyzer was the first practical device and scientific test available to police officers to establish whether someone had too much to drink.
 A person would blow into the Breathalyzer and it would gauge the proportion of alcohol vapors in the exhaled breath, which reflected the level of alcohol in the blood.

-If you are arrested, get a Free DUI Arrest Evaluation from the Frank X Casale Law firm with 40 years as a DWI Criminal Attorney.
+If you are arrested, get a Free DUI Arrest Evaluation from The Law Offices of Francis X Casale, Jr. PLLC with 40 years as a DWI Criminal Attorney.
 Call 631-293-3332 Now.
 We are open 24/7.
 We supply a DWI/DUI Covid-19 careful environment for your Legal Evaluation.